0cjs/sedoc/EE/tools/KiCad.md

   place a label `A0`, then `Insert` will put label `A1` on the next pin down, again will place `A2` on the pin below that, etc.

+Editing:
+- `E` brings up the Properties dialogue; the same can be seen in the Properties Manager at the left if open (icon in left bar toggles).
+The Properties Manager will also show common info when multiple objects are selected and allow changing it for all objects.
+- For single/multiple seletion, right click » Positioning Tools » Move
+  Exactly etc. will allow moving/etc. a multiple selection.

 Measurement and Grids:
 - Measurements for the current location of the cursor are shown at the lower right.
 Even when the mouse is not snapped to the grid, these are